akhlaqahmad/asbhive-alumni/README.md

 - Built-in delays to prevent IP blocking

 ### 🧠 AI-Powered Analysis
+- **Gemini AI Integration**: Real AI summarization when API key is configured
 - Automatic summarization of About sections
 - Structured extraction of career history
-- Mock AI service (ready for Gemini/OpenAI integration)
+- Fallback to mock AI service for demo purposes

 ### 📊 Interactive Dashboard
 - Real-time search and filtering